-6 Conclusion
+Conclusion

 We have presented EDF-os, the first boundary-limited semi-partitioned scheduling algorithm that is optimal under the "bounded tardiness" definition of SRT correctness.
-We have also discussed (in an appendix) optimal variants of EDF-os in which implicit deadlines are not assumed and in which algorithms other than EDF are used as the secondary scheduler.
-EDF-os and its analysis extend prior work on EDF-fm by introducing two new key ideas: using some static prioritizations to make the execution of migrating tasks more predictable; and exploiting properties of worst-fit decreasing task assignments to enable a migrating task to be analyzed by "pretending" that all of its jobs execute on its first processor.
-In experiments that we conducted, EDF-os proved to be the best overall alternative from a schedulability perspective while providing very low tardiness bounds.
-Moreover, it has practical advantages over algorithms that are not boundary-limited.
+We have also discussed optimal variants of EDF-os in which implicit deadlines are not assumed and in which algorithms other than EDF are used as the secondary scheduler.
+EDFos and its analysis extend prior work on EDF-fm by introducing two new key ideas: using some static prioritizations to make the execution of migrating tasks more predictable;

+Figure 12: Percent tardiness reduction of EDF-os over EDF-fm.

+and exploiting properties of worst-fit decreasing task assignments to enable a migrating task to be analyzed by "pretending" that all of its jobs execute on its first processor.
+In experiments that we conducted, EDF-os proved to be better than EDF-fm not only with respect to schedulability, but also tardiness bounds that can be guaranteed.

-The only other optimal boundary-limited scheduling algorithms for SRT systems known to us are non-preemptive global EDF (NP-G-EDF) [14] and global FIFO (G-FIFO) [26] (which is also non-preemptive).
-For static systems, EDF-os is likely to be preferable in practice, because the tardiness bounds we have established are much lower than those known for NP-G-EDF and G-FIFO, and because semi-partitioned algorithms have lower runtime overheads than global ones [8].
-On the other hand, for dynamic systems, where task timing parameters (such as execution budgets and periods) may change at runtime, NP-G-EDF is likely to be preferable, as EDF-based global scheduling tends to more amenable to runtime changes [12].
-In contrast, the correctness of EDF-os relies crucially on how tasks are assigned to processors, and redefining such assignments on-the-fly does not seem easy.
+The only other optimal boundary-limited scheduling algorithms for SRT systems known to us are non-preemptive global EDF (NP-G-EDF) [10] and global FIFO (G-FIFO) [21] (which is also non-preemptive).
+For static systems, EDF-os is likely to be preferable in practice, because the tardiness bounds we have established are lower than those known for NP-G-EDF and G-FIFO, and because semi-partitioned algorithms have lower runtime overheads than global ones [5].
+On the other hand, for dynamic systems, where task timing parameters (such as execution budgets and periods) may change at runtime, NP-G-EDF is likely to be preferable, as EDF-based global scheduling tends to more amenable to runtime changes [9].
+In contrast, the correctness of EDF-os relies crucially on how tasks are assigned to processors, and redefining such assignments onthe-fly does not seem easy.